cujojs/msgs/README.md

 Getting Started
 ---------------

-Integration.js can be installed via `npm`, or from source.
+Integration.js can be installed via [npm](https://npmjs.org/), [Bower](http://twitter.github.com/bower/), or from source.

 To install without source:

     $ npm install integration

+or

+    $ bower install integration

 From source: